mono/website/docs/advanced/runtime/docs/coop-suspend.md

 ### MONO_PREPARE_RESET_BLOCKING / MONO_FINISH_RESET_BLOCKING

 Creates a C lexical scope.
-It causes a transition to cooperative mode.
+It causes a transition to Unsafe mode.
 Resets to the previous mode on exit.
-Ok under both modes.
+Ok under any mode.

-This covers the case where code was expected to be in preeptive mode but it now needs to be under cooperative.
+This covers the case where code was expected to be in GC Safe mode but it now needs to be under GC Unsafe.

-For example, the first call to a pinvoke will hit a trampoline that needs to move the runtime back into cooperative mode before going around resolving it.
+For example, the first call to a pinvoke will hit a trampoline that needs to move the runtime back into GC Unsafe mode before going around resolving it.
 Once the pinvoke is resolved, the previous mode must be restored.

 ### MONO_TRY_BLOCKING / MONO_FINISH_TRY_BLOCKING

 Creates a C lexical scope.
-It tries to transition the runtime to preeptive mode.
+It tries to transition the runtime to GC Safe mode.
 Resets to the previous mode on exit.
-Ok under both modes.
+Ok under any mode.

-This coves the case where code must enter preemptive mode but it doesn't know if it is already under it.
+This coves the case where code must enter GC Safe mode but it doesn't know if it is already under it.
-Great to use around locks, that might be used both modes.
+Great to use around locks, that might be used in both modes.

 ## Debugging